FonazzaStent/WordCount/Readme.txt

 ----------------------------------

-WordCount 1.2.0 - Count occurrencies of single words and clusters of 2 and 3 words in a text file.
+WordCount 1.2.0 - Count occurrences of single words and clusters of 2 and 3 words in a text file.
 Copyright (C) 2022  Fonazza-Stent